brevzin/cpp_proposals/2670_constexpr_allocation/constexpr-allocation.md

 ## `std::mark_immutable_if_constexpr`

 The initial design in [@P0784R7], before it was removed, was a new function `std::mark_immutable_if_constexpr(p)` that would mark an allocation as being immutable.
-That is, rather then rejecting any variable that is mutable and read during constant destruction, the new rule would be any variable read during constant destruction must be either:
+That is, rather than rejecting any object that is mutable and read during constant destruction, the new rule would be any object read during constant destruction must be either:

 * constant, or
 * marked as immutable